The number of the non-full-rank Steiner triple systems: Non-full-3-rank STS

 Let $v\equiv 1,3 \bmod 6$; that is, there exist STS$(v)$.
 By $V^v$, we denote the vector space of all $v$-tuples over $\mathrm{GF}(3)$.
 Denote by $\mathcal{D}$ the set of subspaces of $V^v$, each including the all-one vector and being orthogonal to at least one STS$(v)$; denote The following lemma can be considered as a treatment of the results of \cite[Sect.~4]{DHV:1978} in terms of the structure of a basis for the dual space of STS.

-\begin{lemma}[{\cite[Thm 5.1]{JunTon:18}}] Let $M$ be a $(i+1)\times v$ generator matrix for $D \in \mathcal{D}_i$, and let the first row of $M$ be the all-one vector.
-Then $M$ consists of $3^i$ different columns, each occurring $v/3^i$ times. \end{lemma} The prove given in \cite{JunTon:18} includes a proof of more deep mathematical result, a variation of Bonisoli's theorem.
-We give an independent simple prove. \begin{proof} Without loss of generality, we can assume that the first column of $M$ is $(1,0,...,0)^{\mathrm T}$ (we can achieve this by subtracting the first row from some of the others).
+\begin{lemma}[{\cite[Thm 5.1]{JunTon:18}}] Let $M$ be an $(i+1)\times v$ generator matrix for $D \in \mathcal{D}_i$, and let the first row of $M$ be the all-one vector.
+Then $M$ consists of $3^i$ different columns, each occurring $v/3^i$ times; e.g.,

+\end{lemma} The proof given in \cite{JunTon:18} includes a proof of more deep mathematical result, a variation of Bonisoli's theorem.
+We give an independent simple proof. \begin{proof} Without loss of generality, we can assume that the first column of $M$ is $(1,0,\ldots,0)^{\mathrm T}$ (we can achieve this by subtracting the first row from some of the others).